smaurice101/readthedocs/docs/source/kube.rst

        RESTful and gRPC protocols to the TML solution hat will stream the data to Kafka.

-       **In effect, you can process data from an unlimited number of devices with this architecture.**
+       **In effect, you can process real-time data from an unlimited number of devices with this solution.**

 .. note::